+Accordingly, the tolling scheme is piece-wise linear and commuters with higher urgency will depart closer to their desired arrival times.
+This result is in line with previous studies on heterogeneous VOT (e.g., \cite{arnott1988schedule,liu2011morning}).
+The correspondence between the slow and fast lanes is established such that the toll price on the fast lane is equal to the queuing cost if the commuters switch to the slow lane~\cite{newell1987morning}.
+Figure~\ref{fig:model} gives an illustration of two commuter groups in different scenarios discussed above.

-Since the \gls{VOT} ratios are the same among all commuters, the departure rate on the slow lane follows the same pattern as in the homogeneous case.
-According to \cite{sun:2020:managing_bn_incentives}[Eq.~7-10], the starting and ending times of the peak hours ($t_\textup{start}$ and $t_\textup{end}$), as well as the time with maximum queuing delay ($t_\textup{peak}$), read respectively
+In the scenarios of single-peak with two commuter groups shown in Figures~\ref{fig:model}(a) and (b), the starting and ending times of the peak hours ($\tstart$ and $\tend$), as well as the time with maximum queuing delay ($\tpeak$), can be derived respectively as follows~\cite{sun:2020:managing_bn_incentives}: